 Stockholm Expected To Reach Herd Immunity In May, Swedish Ambassador Says

-Sweden's ambassador to the U.S. believes the country's controversial strategy of pursuing "herd immunity" — and not locking down the country — is bearing success, with the capital Stockholm on course to reach herd immunity in the next few weeks.
+Sweden's ambassador to the U.S. believes the country's controversial strategy of imposing only limited restrictions — and not locking down the country — is bearing success, with the capital Stockholm on course to reach herd immunity in the next few weeks.

 "About 30% of people in Stockholm have reached a level of immunity," Karin Ulrika Olofsdotter told NPR.
 "We could reach herd immunity in the capital as early as next month."